Food Allergies In Kids– Are IgG Food Sensitivity Tests Useful?

 All of this can contribute to food sensitivities so it’s not that surprising that we are seeing more kids becoming sensitive to more foods.

-But the real key to managing food sensitivities is to address those things that are eroding resilience.
+The real key to managing food sensitivities is to address the things that are eroding resilience.
 When we do, we often see sensitivities resolve on their own without ever having to restrict foods or test.

 —————————–